Chief Executive Officer

 Robyn Hall is the Customer Service Manager at Building Performance Association.
 She manages conference registrations, continuing education credits, and scholarships, and additionally serves as a support to conference education.
 Robyn previously worked in marketing, public relations, and media advertising sales.
 She graduated from West Virginia University with a degree in Journalism with a specialty in Advertising.
 Robyn joined the team in 2010 and has held several roles within the organization.

 In 2005, she co-authored and self-published the popular manual for building an efficient wood burning stove with its inventor, Ianto Evans.
 Now in its Third Edition, Rocket Mass Heaters has been translated into six foreign languages and Leslie travels around the world teaching workshops.
-Leslie has a love for Natural Building, and has covered such topics as the relief efforts after the 2007 earthquake in Haiti, and rebuilding efforts post-Katrina in Home Energy magazine and her personal blog.
+Leslie has a love for Natural Building, and has covered such topics as the relief efforts after the 2007 earthquake in Haiti, and rebuilding efforts post-Katrina in the former Home Energy magazine and on her personal blog.

 Leslie performed the first half of her undergraduate studies in Rhetoric at UC Berkeley.
 She graduated with a BA from New College of California, as Valedictorian, in 2004.